Perry Owens: Ike Clanton's Death

 Cradling his Winchester rifle in his arm, Sheriff Owens knocked on the door and, when Andy Blevins answered with a pistol in hand, the lawman told him to come out of the house, stating that he had a warrant for arrest.
 Blevins refused to comply and tried to close the door.
 Owens dropped the rifle to his hip and shot Blevins through the door, hitting him in the abdomen.
-Andy's half-brother, John Blevins, pushed a pistol out the door to Owens' right and fired a shot at the Sheriff.
+Andy's half-brother, John Blevins, pushed a pistol out the door to Owens's right and fired a shot at the Sheriff.
 He missed and killed Andy's saddle horse, which was tied to a tree.
 Owens turned toward his assailant and fired, wounding John Blevins in the arm, and putting him out of the fight.

 Owens backed away into the yard so he could see three sides of the house.
 Seeing Andy Blevins moving inside, Owens fired a third time through the front wall of the cottage, striking Andy in the right hip.
 Mose Roberts, boarding with the family, jumped out of a side window.
 Roberts saw the Sheriff and immediately turned to run.
 Owens shot him, the bullet passing through his back and out of his chest.
 Roberts stumbled around the back of the house and fell at the back door.
-Arizona Sketchbook author Frank Brophy and others have alleged that Roberts was unarmed, and that he jumped from the window to avoid Owens' third shot, which entered the house, but the coroner's jury report indicated that a blood-covered pistol was found near the back door of the cottage where Roberts had re-entered the house after being shot.
+Arizona Sketchbook author Frank Brophy and others have alleged that Roberts was unarmed, and that he jumped from the window to avoid Owens's third shot, which entered the house, but the coroner's jury report indicated that a blood-covered pistol was found near the back door of the cottage where Roberts had re-entered the house after being shot.
 The doctor who treated Roberts testified that a pistol was there when he attended to Roberts.